usc-kb176/SGD213_Task-2-Wiki/Proposal/project_justification.md

 ## Justification
 Given the client's preferences for simplicity, market appeal, and Looney Tunes-inspired whimsy, we've proposed "Road Runner's Escape" as the game concept.
 This title encapsulates the fast-paced platforming action reminiscent of classic Mario games, while also appealing to the client's affinity for Looney Tunes characters.
 The concept allows for a straightforward yet engaging gameplay experience, aligning with the project's objectives and constraints.

+The client, having little experience with writing code, needs a game design that allows new game objects and levels to be easily created or modified.
+For this reason our game architecture will rely heavily on inheritance.

+This way the more complex and critical code can be hidden in the parent class where it cannot be amended by mistake.
+The child classes will have intuitively named variables which the client can access in Unity to change attributes of enemies and pickups.
+This design will also allow the client to easily swap out artwork and best fits client expectations.

 ## Contents
 [//]: # (You need to populate these pages, they are part of your grades)
 * [Architectural Options](../Architecture/options.md)